-Net position of the Hospital is classified in two components.
+Net position of the Hospital is classified in three components.
 Net investment in capital assets consists of capital assets net of accumulated depreciation reduced by the balances of any outstanding borrowings used to finance the purchase or construction of those assets.
+Restricted for pension benefits related to the Hospital's pension plan.
 Unrestricted net position is remaining net position that does not meet the definitions above.